dictyBase/Migration/webservice-specifications/stock-center.md

 ## `/stocks/:id`

-There could be two types, strain or plasmid.
+There could be two types, strains or plasmid.

 __Document structure__